 If you ask Immanuel Kant, we're social and political beings.
 In one of his last texts, the Enlightenment humanist couldn't define the human without reference to a hypothetical society of aliens who can't tell lies.
-Unlike these aliens, humans, for Kant, live in a "cosmopolitical" society of creatures whose thoughts may differ from their speech - a state that requires us to unite against deception and other such evils.
-Oliveros mused on the social effects of communication technologies: "What if we could share our thoughts instantly over a network as computers now do?
-Could the posthuman upend the kind of interiority Kant deems essential to our humanness?
+Unlike these aliens, humans, for Kant, live in a "cosmopolitical" society of creatures whose thoughts may differ from their speech - a state that requires us to unite against deception and other such evils.20 More recently, after realizing extraplanetary vocal music, Oliveros mused on the social effects of communication technologies: "What if we could share our thoughts instantly over a network as computers now do?"21 Could the posthuman upend the kind of interiority Kant deems essential to our humanness?